AdaCore/learn/courses/advanced-ada/chapters/generics.rst

     end Read_File_Pkg;

-Finally, this is the update test application:
+Finally, this is the update test package:

 .. code:: ada